 The YMPE is a figure determined under the Canada Pension Plan on an annual basis.
-The YMPE for 2018 is \$55,900.
-Therefore, a LIRA contract could provide for the withdrawal of the locked-in money that is subject to Saskatchewan pension legislation as a lump sum if the total amount of an individual's locked-in money from all sources does not exceed \$11,180.
+The YMPE for 2021 is \$61,600.
+Therefore, a LIRA contract could provide for the withdrawal of the locked-in money that is subject to Saskatchewan pension legislation as a lump sum if the total amount of an individual's locked-in money from all sources does not exceed \$12,320.
+The YMPE in effect in the year that the payment occurs is used for purposes of the small benefit rule.